seriousfunk/sortphotos/README.md

 ## Feature Suggestions

-- Rename photos according to EXIF attributes
+- Rename photos according to EXIF attributes.
 - Option to sort photos into Albums (i.e. named folders) based on frequency of photos shot in close time proximity to one another

 ## Machine Learning Wish List